 by Alexandra States, MD and Stephanie Reid, MD FRCPC

-Bile duct hamartoma is a common type of liver tumour seen in approximately 3-6% of the population.
+A bile duct hamartoma, also known as a von Meyenburg complex, is a non-cancerous liver tumour made up of disorganized bile ducts.
+It is a common type of liver tumour seen in approximately 3-6% of the population.
 Some may appear before birth during the time in fetal development when the liver and bile ducts are first forming.
-Most bile duct hamartomas are called sporadic because they have no known cause.

 Bile duct hamartomas do not cause any symptoms and are usually found during an operation for an unrelated issue or at autopsy.
 Most are small (less than 0.5 cm) and are located just below the covering of the liver (liver capsule).
 When examined without a microscope most look like a grey, white, or green spot on the surface of the liver.